 What is a Post Adoption Contact Agreement?

-Some Important Facts about PACA
+Some Important Facts about Post Adoption Contact Agreements

-- The terms of the Post Adoption Contact Agreement will be discussed and decided upon by the birth parents, adoptive parents and is negotiated through their adoption agency and attorneys.
+The terms of the post adoption contact agreement will be discussed and decided by both the birth parents and adoptive parents.
+Then, it gets negotiated through the adoption agency and attorneys.